LaboratoireMecaniqueLille/Braking_tribometer_command/doc/help.md

 Crappy Tribometer V0.1 Documentation
 ====================================

-Welcome to the documentation of the LML breaking tribometer.
+Welcome to the documentation of the LML braking tribometer.

-The goal of this document is to provide user and developer level help for this Python program, meant to drive the breaking tribometer.
+The goal of this document is to provide user and developer level help for this Python program, meant to drive the braking tribometer.
 It was developed by Victor Couty on Sept/Oct 2017.
 The code of this project is hosted on [GitHub](https://github.com/LaboratoireMecaniqueLille/Tribo.git).